PrefectHQ/prefect/docs/concepts/blocks.md

 ## Prefect built-in blocks

 Prefect provides a broad range of commonly used, built-in block types.
-These block types are available in Prefect Cloud and the Prefect server UI.
+These block types are pre-installed in Prefect Cloud and a self-hosted Prefect server instance.
+Prefect Cloud contains additional pre-installed blocks.

 | Block                                                                                                                | Slug                                                     | Description                                                                                                                             |
 | -------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |